leowerne/anki/README.md

 Make shure Anki is installed and currently running on your machine.
-You also need to install the extension [anki connect](https://github.com/FooSoft/anki-connect) Make shure you have created an anki card deck with the appropriate deck name "ML 2023 Test your understanding"
+You also need to install the extension [anki connect](https://github.com/FooSoft/anki-connect)

 The "test your understanding.txt" questions are from the Machine Learning 2023 course by Prof. Dr. Rainer Gemulla and Tutor Tommaso Green at the University of Mannheim.